NewPath-Consulting/wap-addon-member-directory/README.md

 The Filters drop down will enable you to use a Saved Search in Wild Apricot to create a member directory connected to search that always reflects the latest membership data.
 When the Saved Search results change, so does the member directory using this search.

+IMPORTANT: If you want to maintain member privacy, do not to publicize the criteria of this saved search.
+As in Wild Apricot, members appear in saved searchs regardless if the field being filtered on is public.
+An example of how this could expose sensitive member info would be if there was a field "Number of Guns Owned", and a filter for "Guns > 0" was published on a page that indicated that this was the filter, even if a user made this information accessible to admin only, it would now be exposed to the public.

 ### Enable Search

-You can also enable a search box to enable a quick search of the directory.
+You can also enable a search box to enable a quick search of the directory to front end users.

 ### Profile Link
 To allow a visitor to click to a longer profile of a member select the profile link toggle.
 Use the User Profile Fields drop down to select which fields you would like to show in the single member profile.

 ### Page Size

 The page size option can be used to restrict how many members show on one page.
-A paging user interface control will appear to show more members.
+A paging user interface control will appear at the bottom of the block to show more members.

 ### Hide Restricted Fields

-This toggle will hide any restricted fields that are not available to the public or members using the privacy features of Wild Apricot.
+This toggle will allow users to only view content respective to their levels, ie member information can only be viewed by members.
+This is controlled by user and global privacy settings from Wild Apricot.
+For security, admin only information cannot be viewed through this block, please access this directly through Wild Apricot.
 <img width="953" alt="member profile block configuration options" src="https://user-images.githubusercontent.com/458134/131162876-cb02ccf9-6921-4c06-bd89-d59025bb03bb.png">